Félix Bautista (baseball): Baltimore Orioles

 Bautista was named the AL Reliever of the Month for April 2023 after going 7-for-7 in save chances, striking out 25 batters in 13.2 innings pitched, and posting a 46.4% whiff rate.
 On May 20, Bautista pitched the ninth and tenth innings of an extra-inning victory against the Toronto Blue Jays, recording a career-high five strikeouts in the appearance.
 On August 26, Bautista was placed on the injured list following a UCL injury that he suffered while pitching against the Colorado Rockies the previous day.
 On September 30, it was announced Bautista would undergo Tommy John surgery, which would force him to miss the entire 2024 season.
 In addition, on February 9, 2024, Bautista underwent a debridement and an ulnar nerve transposition in the same elbow that had Tommy John months before.

-On March 29, 2025, Bautista made his return to the mound for the first time since August 25, 2023, striking out three while allowing one walk and one hit in the Orioles' 9-5 win over the Toronto Blue Jays.
-On April 12, Bautista recorded his first save of the season and his first save since August 24, 2023, to give the Orioles a 5-4 win over the Blue Jays.
-In 35 appearances for Baltimore, he logged a 1-1 record and 2.60 ERA with 50 strikeouts and 19 saves across 34 2/3 innings pitched.
+On March 29, 2025, Bautista made his return to the mound for the first time since August 25, 2023, striking out three while allowing one walk and one hit in the Orioles' 9–5 win over the Toronto Blue Jays.
+On April 12, Bautista recorded his first save of the season and his first save since August 24, 2023, to give the Orioles a 5–4 win over the Blue Jays.
+In 35 appearances for Baltimore, he logged a 1–1 record and 2.60 ERA with 50 strikeouts and 19 saves across 34 2/3 innings pitched.
 On July 24, Bautista was placed on the injured list due to right shoulder discomfort.
 On August 12, manager Tony Mansolino announced that Bautista had suffered a "significant shoulder injury" and would miss the remainder of the season.
 On August 20, it was announced that Bautista would be sidelined for the next 12 months after undergoing surgery to repair a torn rotator cuff and torn labrum in his right shoulder.

+Bautista was activated off the injured list on September 19, 2026.
+He made his 2026 season debut the following day, throwing 19 pitches and allowing a run in the seventh inning against the Milwaukee Brewers.